 Means: here you analyze and document in a structurized way what might go wrong with your system, i.e. you perform a HARA (Hazard And Risk Assessment).
 One important metric introduced here is the so-called Automotive Safety Integrity Level, ASIL, determined from the 3 other metrics Severity, Probability and Controllability as shown in the table.

 Functional safety concept (§8 of ISO 26262-3): This step has the following goal:

 It has to derive the functional safety requirements, from the safety goals, and to allocate them to the preliminary architectural elements of the item, or to external measures.
 Most attention has to be put to functions categorized as “ASIL D”.

 Means: here you specify what the design has to consider to mitigate the hazards defined in the HARA and specify the functional safety requirements.

 To our impression, the visualization of the dependencies of the ISO26262-process steps much better shows how information flows.
 We have also set up flow-diagrams for the other parts of the ISO26262.
 We would be happy to send you a copy.
-Just leave your email-adress in the field to the top-right of this page – or follow the red arrow!
+Just leave your email in the field below:

 The standard ISO 26262 for functional safety in automotive systems – for vehicles up to 3500kg – was published in November 2011.
 It addresses possible hazards caused by malfunctioning behaviour of electrical and electronical (“E/E”) safety-related systems, including interaction of these systems.
 Other hazards, not primarily related to such systems – like electric shock, fire, smoke, heat, radiation, toxicity, flammability, reactivity, corrosion, release of energy and similar hazards – are only adressed by the ISO 26262 in case they might be caused by malfunctioning behaviour of E/E safety-related systems.